 This is the largest conservation area in the Borough that encompasses Billericay High Street and its surrounding area.

-There are 35 listed buildings in the conservation area as well as a number of protected trees and listed telephone boxes.
+There are a number of listed buildings in the conservation area as well as a number of protected trees and listed telephone boxes.
 New developments have been permitted recently that complement and enhance the conservation area including the new Waitrose store, which was completed in 1999.

-A small village on the outskirts of Billericay that includes 5 listed buildings and listed street furniture.
+A small village on the outskirts of Billericay that includes a number of listed buildings and listed street furniture.

 The small conservation area in Great Burstead seeks to conserve a small cluster of weather-boarded buildings and cottages that gather around the Grade I listed church of St Mary Magdalene;